Skeletal filtrations of the fundamental group of a non-archimedean curve: Introduction

-After this, we prove a simultaneous semistable reduction theorem for tame coverings in Section \ref{SectionCoverings}.
-We then study the notion of a {\it{rigidified morphism}} of metrized complexes in Section \ref{RigidMorphisms2}.
-This gives rise to a category and we prove Theorem \ref{MainThm3}.
-In Section \ref{TropicalFundamental}, we reap the benefits of this equivalence, defining for instance the {\it{Galois closure}} of a finite rigidified covering of metrized complexes, see Definition \ref{GaloisClosure}.
-We then consider several subclasses of coverings in the category of finite rigidified coverings of $\Sigma$, giving rise to normal subgroups in $\pi(\Sigma(X))$.
-More explicitly, we study the set of coverings that are {\it{unramified}} above a subcomplex $\Sigma^{0}\subset{\Sigma}$ and the coverings that are {\it{totally split}} above a subcomplex $\Sigma^{0}$.
-Taking $D=\emptyset{}$ and $\Sigma^{0}=\Sigma$, we then reach our definition of the inertia and decompostion groups of $\pi(X)$.
-We then prove Theorem \ref{FundamentalGroupGraph1} and study the abelianization of $\pi(X)$ in Section \ref{Abelianization1}.
+The paper is organized as follows.
+We start in Section \ref{Preliminaries} by proving some results on residually tame morphisms.
+We then review the results in \cite{ABBR1} and \cite{Baker2014} on lifting morphisms of metrized complexes and on skeleta of Jacobians.
+In Section \ref{SectionCoverings}, we prove the generalized simultaneous semistable reduction theorem for residually tame coverings.
+We then study the notion of an {\it{enhanced morphism}} of metrized complexes in Section \ref{RigidifiedCoverings}.
+This gives rise to a category and we prove the equivalence of categories stated in Theorem \ref{MainThm3}.
+In Section \ref{TropicalFundamental}, we reap the benefits of this equivalence and study the fundamental group of the marked curve $(X,D)$ through its tropicalization.
+In Section \ref{Abelianization1} we study the abelianization of $\pi(\Sigma)$ and give a proof of Theorem \ref{TorsionUnramifiedCoverings1}.

+This paper uses a great deal of concepts and results from \cite{ABBR1} and \cite{Baker2014}.
+To make the transition somewhat easier, we chose to adopt their notation for the most part (see Section \ref{OverviewSection} for some exceptions).
+As such, the reader might benefit from a review of those papers, and more specifically of the following parts: \cite[Sections 2,4,6 and 7]{ABBR1} and \cite[Sections 4,5, and 6]{Baker2014}.